metio/terraform-provider-k8s/docs/data-sources/kube_green_com_sleep_info_v1alpha1_manifest.md

 Required:

-- `sleep_at` (String) Hours:Minutes  Accept cron schedule for both hour and minute.
-For example, *:*/2 is set to configure a run every even minute.
+- `sleep_at` (String) Hours:MinutesAccept cron schedule for both hour and minute.For example, *:*/2 is set to configure a run every even minute.
-- `weekdays` (String) Weekdays are in cron notation.
-For example, to configure a schedule from monday to friday, set it to '1-5'
+- `weekdays` (String) Weekdays are in cron notation.For example, to configure a schedule from monday to friday, set it to '1-5'

 Optional: